forward/capify-cloud/readme.md

-Capify Ec2
+Capify Cloud
 ====================================================

-capify-ec2 is used to generate capistrano namespaces using ec2 tags.
+capify-cloud is used to generate capistrano namespaces using ec2 tags and a hack with Brightbox groups (in development).

 eg: If you have three servers on amazon's ec2.